Sajan Prakash: Personal life

 Sajan Prakash hails from Idukki district of Kerala.
 He was raised in Neyveli, Cuddalore district, Tamil Nadu.
 His mother V.J.Shantymol is also a former athlete and has represented India in several national and international events.
 He started training at the Neyveli Lignite City Swimming Club, Neyveli, Tamil Nadu.
 He did his schooling in St. Paul's Matriculation Higher Secondary School, NLC Boys Higher Secondary School, Jawahar Higher Secondary School, Neyveli, Tamil Nadu.
 He completed his graduation in computer applications from Annamalai University, Chidambaram.
 He later joined the Kerala Police as a Commanding Officer.
 A pool, named after him, was opened in Neyveli.

 Career

-In the Sette Colli Trophy in Rome, Sajan Prakash makes history as he became the first Indian swimmer, where he breached the Olympic qualification by just 10 milliseconds in the 200m butterfly event.
+In the Sette Colli Trophy in Rome, Sajan Prakash made history as he became the first Indian swimmer, where he breached the Olympic qualification by just 10 milliseconds in the 200m butterfly event.

 He won the gold medal in the men's 200m butterfly event at the FINA-accredited Olympic Qualifying event.